avp848/Breast-Cancer-Prediction/README.md

 - Being able to use best set of features without much domain knowledge

 ### Significance
 ML models improve accuracy and are useful tools to make the diagnosis more efficient.
 Most oncologists are able to diagnose at 75% accuracy while ML can give you around 92-95% accuracy.
 This improves the detection of cancer in early stages, which is key to prevent metastasis and death.
+The final model was built using SVM as it gave the best accuracy of 97.05%.